Learning to Evict from Key-Value Cache: Evaluation

 \subsection{Downstream Performance}

 \looseness=-1 We apply the strategies to a live LLM, reducing the KV cache to a target budget after the prefill before measuring performance on several downstream benchmarks.

-\paragraph{RULER benchmark.} We evaluate performance on the RULER benchmark using its official text-based accuracy metric, which requires generating the correct answer for long-context reasoning tasks.
+\textbf{RULER benchmark.} We evaluate performance on the RULER-4k benchmark using its official text-based accuracy metric, which requires generating the correct answer for long-context reasoning tasks.
 This tests whether the methods preserve the specific, often non-local, information needed for complex problem-solving. \Cref{fig:ruler_oasst2} (left) shows that \gls{kvs} consistently outperforms all baselines, retaining higher accuracy as the cache budget shrinks.
 This result is a direct consequence of its learned policy: unlike heuristics that might discard old but crucial clues, \gls{kvs} learns to identify and keep these high-value tokens, regardless of their position, enabling the model to succeed at the task.
 A detailed breakdown of performance across all RULER subtasks, along with their corresponding eviction error curves, is provided in \Cref{appendix:fig:ruler_subtasks}, further highlighting the robustness of our method.
 This result is particularly noteworthy given that RULER's structure heavily favors strategies that can use the final question to identify relevant context; an advantage held by attention-based baselines but not by \gls{kvs}.

-\paragraph{OASST2 benchmark.} \looseness=-1We evaluate the efficacy of KV cache compression by its impact on perplexity (PPL), a measure of the model's next-token prediction capability.
+\textbf{OASST2 benchmark.} \looseness=-1We evaluate the efficacy of KV cache compression by its impact on perplexity (PPL), a measure of the model's next-token prediction capability.
 An effective compression method should minimize PPL degradation.
-As shown in \Cref{fig:ruler_oasst2} (right), \gls{kvs} consistently achieves lower perplexity than baselines that rely solely on KV embeddings.
+As shown in \Cref{fig:ruler_oasst2} (right), \gls{kvs} achieves lower perplexity than baselines that rely solely on KV embeddings, except for \emph{LagKV} at the very smallest budgets.
 Furthermore, it often outperforms methods that use additional information across nearly all cache sizes.
 In contrast, heuristic approaches like \emph{StreamingLLM} exhibit a sharp increase in PPL as the cache budget decreases, confirming the brittleness of their fixed-rule strategies.
 The superior performance of \gls{kvs} demonstrates a direct link between our training objective and the preservation of the model's downstream capabilities.
-These findings are further corroborated by results on the RULER benchmark (Appendix \Cref{appendix:fig:ruler_ppl}), where \gls{kvs} maintains a similar advantage.
+These findings are further corroborated by PPL results on the RULER benchmark (Appendix \Cref{appendix:fig:ruler_ppl}), where \gls{kvs} maintains a similar advantage.